mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/howto/grouping-dataobjectsets.md

 	}

 The final step is to render this into a template.
 The [api:DataObjectSet->GroupedBy()] method breaks up the set into a number of sets, grouped by the field that is passed as the parameter.
-In this case, the getFirstLetter method defined earlier is used to break them up.
+In this case, the getTitleFirstLetter method defined earlier is used to break them up.

 	:::ss
 	<h2>Modules</h2>
-	<% control Modules.GroupedBy(FirstLetter) %>
+	<% control Modules.GroupedBy(TitleFirstLetter) %>
-		<h3>$Children.First.FirstLetter</h3>
+		<h3>$TitleFirstLetter</h3>
 		<ul>
 			<% control Children %>
 				<li>$Title</li>